 I have found some shops in Cambodia that will not accept a credit card for payment; they do not even have a credit card machine in their shops and only want US dollar cash.
 Just be aware that you may need to go to the ATM to withdraw US dollar cash to buy some things you want.
 Also, some places will accept your credit card but ask you to pay the extra credit card service fee.

 ATMs In Cambodia

-Like Vietnam, there are ATMs all over Cambodia that will accept foreign credit or debit cards.
+Like Vietnam, ATMs all over Cambodia will accept foreign credit or debit cards.
 You can find these ATMs on the street, in hotels, and even in some shops.

 The major airports, especially in Phnom Penh, have ATMs at the airport.
 If you come by bus from Ho Chi Minh, this will be harder to find at the border.

 Until Vietnam, these Cambodian ATMs will give you US dollar in cash.
 Just by the nature of the way the ATMs readily give United States dollars, you can see how different the usage of US dollars is accepted in Cambodia vs. Vietnam.

 Because of this, I call the United States dollar the “official – unofficial” currency of Cambodia.
 It can be used almost everywhere, especially in the tourism areas of the country.

 When traveling to both Vietnam and Cambodia, it is crucial that you fully understand which currency will be accepted in what location.
 If you travel with a currency other than US dollars, you will probably need to go to a bank or money changer to change that currency into the currency you need.